-139. Extensive preparatory activities and tasks are planned and will be taken to ensure a successful implementation of the LARP.
+- 139. Extensive preparatory activities and tasks are planned and will be taken to ensure a successful implementation of the LARP.
 MOTR/IPIG, with strong assistances from LARC and CSC, will implement the LARP.
-MOTR/IPIG is also responsible for the internal monitoring and reporting.

-140. The LARP implementation schedule is illustrated in Table 19.
-LARP implementation shall be completed before April 2019.
-Consequently, the LAR impacted subsections are scheduled to hand over to contractor for civil works in May 2019.
+MOTR/IPIG is also responsible for the internal monitoring and reporting. - 140.
+The LARP implementation schedule is illustrated in Table 19.
+LAR impacted subsections are scheduled to hand over to contractor for civil works after the compensation will be paid to AH's.